Close Menu

 Java HotSpot(TM) 64-Bit Server VM (build 25.92-b14, mixed mode)

-Most probably the above command would succeed, but if it fails then try re-installing Java again.
+In most cases, the above command would succeed, but if it fails try re-installing Java again.

 Download JMeter Setup